Google to mark all HTTP pages as “not secure”

-Considering the amount of hard work and effort it takes to attract prospects to your site, the last thing you want to do is drive them away the second they enter your site because of a warning telling them your site isn’t secure.
+Considering the amount of hard work and effort it takes to attract prospects to your site, the last thing you want to do is drive them away the second they enter because of an unsecured website warning.

 In this post we’ll explain why HTTPS has become vital to any businesses’ credibility and safety online, as well as how to get started making the switch from HTTP to HTTPS.

 But before we get any further, what exactly are HTTPS and SSL?

 HTTPS (Hyper Text Transfer Protocol Secure) is a secure version of HTTP.
 It’s most often used for ecommerce sites to make secure transactions.
 If you’ve visited your bank’s website and noticed a padlock icon in the top right corner, then you can rest easy knowing that the site is secure.